SENERGY-Platform/client-connector-lib/README.md

 connector-client
 ================

+##### Important: connector-client is now a python package and has changed substantially!
+Please consult this readme for more information or contact the author.

 Framework for users wanting to integrate their personal IoT project / device with the SEPL platform.

 Written for Python >= 3.5.3 and relying on the `websockets` module.